The Man and the Fox

 ISBN: 978-1-942698-21-0 (paperback) $11.90

 Paperback: 36 pages

-A man tricks a young fox into believing that he will give him a chicken.
-However, the fox gets trapped, but through his ingenuity and perseverance he manages to escape.
+A man tricks a young fox into believing that he will give it a chicken.
+However, the fox gets trapped but, through its ingenuity and perseverance, manages to escape.
 This story can inspire children to face challenges and to overcome and, sometimes, make use of obstacles in their path.